dotmesh-io/dotmesh/docs/dev-commands.md

 cd ~/
 git clone git@github.com:dotmesh-io/dotmesh-instrumentation
 cd dotmesh-instrumentation
-./up.sh secret # where secret is some local password
+./up.sh
 ```

-The `dotmesh-instrumentation` pack includes ELK for logging, Zipkin for
+The `dotmesh-instrumentation` pack includes a local registry which is required
-tracing, a local registry which is required for the integration tests, and an
+for the integration tests.
-etcd-browser which is useful for inspecting the state in your test clusters'
-etcd instances.

 ```
 cd ~/